uke5tar/revuese/README.md

 2. cd into revuese
 3. Change all occurences of 'revuese' in the code with your projects'name
 4. Run npm install
-5. Create .evn.local file in root directory
+5. Create .env.local file in root directory
 6. Setup Firebase account: https://firebase.google.com/
 7. Go to console and create new web project
 8. Create a new web app for your project including firestore